pool

 - Customizable work distribution through chunk functions

-- Built-in metrics collection (processing times, counts, etc.)
+- Built-in stats collection (processing times, counts, etc.)

 - Error handling with continue/stop options